Skip to content

 The Skirrid Inn is regarded as one of the most haunted spots in the UK despite its lengthy and horrifying history of cruelty against people.
 This location has been the subject of so many reports of paranormal activity that it has developed a reputation as being both frightful and highly threatening.

 Most visitors claim that there has been a dark vibe about them and that they have been afraid and hesitant to explore certain rooms.
-The Skirrid Inn is a terrible bar and is not recommended for easily alarmed people.
+The Skirrid Inn is a terrible bar that is not recommended for people who are easily alarmed.

-Llandaff’s Cathedral Close has a bit of a reputation as a spooky location, which paranormal writers and ghost seekers highly rate.
-Whether you believe in ghosts or not, there is a legend associated with the street, that used to be called The Road of the Dead, will send chills down your spine.
+Llandaff’s Cathedral Close has a reputation for being a spooky location, which paranormal writers and ghost seekers highly rate.
+Whether you believe in ghosts or not, there is a legend associated with the street that used to be called The Road of the Dead that will send chills down your spine.
 The road runs down the side of the Cathedral

 The road was given the rather gloomy name back when Llandaff was a settlement unto itself rather than a part of the larger city of Cardiff.
 The area, which used to end at the river Taff, was the route for transporting dead bodies.
 After being transported down the Road of the Dead, the bodies would be interred at the now-forgotten and overgrown cemetery close to the river.